Snowflake-Labs/sfquickstarts/site/sfguides/src/snowpark_python_top_tips_for_optimal_performance/snowpark_python_top_tips_for_optimal_performance.md

      * Regular UDTFs, both with and without multi-processing, showed consistent performance improvements with larger warehouse sizes.
 This trend was especially noticeable for larger datasets (Customer1000).
      * The introduction of concurrent tasks and using the loky backend significantly reduced execution times for medium and large warehouses, showcasing the benefits of parallel processing.
 For instance, execution times dropped from 12 seconds (single-threaded) to 7.67 seconds (multi-threaded with loky) for the Customer100 dataset on a medium warehouse.
    * Vectorized UDTFs:
      * The end partition method for vectorized UDTFs consistently outperformed the regular UDTF approach, particularly for larger datasets.
 This method leverages vectorized operations efficiently, resulting in lower execution times.
 For example, the Customer1000 dataset's execution time reduced from 70 seconds (regular UDTF) to 64 seconds (vectorized end partition) on a large warehouse.
+Note, this is not universal and specific to the operations we are performing in this numerical processing use case.
+The opposite is also seen in other types of use cases, so you must carefully choose which UDT function to choose for which operation.
      * Conversely, the process method in vectorized UDTFs performed poorly, with significantly higher execution times (e.g., 1550 seconds for Customer1000 on a large warehouse).
 This approach failed to leverage the full benefits of vectorized operations and faced substantial overhead due to processing each input row individually.
+Note, Vectorised process-by UDTFs operate over partitions and are more suited towards transformation use cases, another reason for why we are seeing these results.
 2. Effect of Warehouse Size:
     * The execution times vary across different warehouse sizes.
 Generally, larger warehouses allocate more computational resources, leading to faster execution times.
 This trend is evident in our results, where the execution times decrease as you move from the small to the medium and large warehouses.
 However, interestingly in some cases, Medium warehouses outperform Larger ones, and this could be attributed to right-sizing of warehouses for a specific computational task and dataset size.
 This is more art than science.
 3. Impact of Multi-processing: